Gui-Yom/filet/README.md

 # Filet
-Kotlin library for efficient networking based on NIO Channels and coroutines.
+Kotlin library for efficient networking based on coroutines.

 ## Principles

-### Base protocol
+### Protocol
+Sending multiples messages of variable size over a single connection is challenging.
+For example : sending a large file "clogs the pipe", effectively preventing us from sending anything while the transfer isn't finished.
+The solution here is to wrap parts into small packets that won't block the stream for too long.

 #### Packet
-Unit of transmission with size <= MAX_PACKET_SIZE <= Integer.MAX_SIZE.
-Use a packet id representing the type of the packet (byte).
+Unit of transmission, sent atomically in one piece.
+Its size is inferior to MAX_PACKET_SIZE, a value set based on the speed of the underlying connection.
+The smaller this value, the more reactive the transmission.
+However, this will also affect negatively the overall efficiency when there are not so many transmissions happening at the same time (less buffering).
+The overhead of a single packet is currently 9 bytes (transmissionId: 4, packetId: 1, length: 4).
+The packet also has a priority, so we can decide whether to send it asap or after other packets.

 ##### Serialization
-There is no packet class, you can bring your own POJO and a serializer/deserializer to/from bytes for it.
+Bring your own POJO.
+Define a custom (de)serializer for it or use a common serialization format.
+Currently, there are integrations for jackson-databind through the `ser-jackson` artifact.

 #### Transmission
-A relatively coherent piece of data (text message, file).
-Made up of one or more packets.
-Use a transmission id (byte).
-Fragmenting a transmission in packets allows for stream multiplexing (e.g. sending a message while also transmitting a big file).
+The new problem here is that we receive pieces of data in disorder.
+A transmission is holding those packets together through a common transmission ID sent with each packet.

-#### Transport
+### Transport
-The underlying protocol powering the data transfers.
+Filet itself is built over an abstraction layer for the underlying transport.
-Currently, two implementations of a TCP transport are available. `marais.filet.transport.impl.TcpTransport` directly uses `java.nio.AsynchronousSocketChannel`.
-The other implementation is based on [Ktor](https://ktor.io) raw sockets and is provided through the `filet-ktor` artifact.
+Currently, two implementations for a TCP transport are available. `marais.filet.transport.impl.TcpTransport` directly uses Java NIO `AsynchronousSocketChannel`.
+The other implementation is based on [Ktor](https://ktor.io) raw sockets and is provided through the `transport-ktor` artifact.

-### Implementation details
+## Implementation details
 ```
-Client -> Queue (Objects) -> [Module 0, Module 1, ...] -> Queue (Buffers) -> Transport
+Client -> [Modules (Objects)] -> Serializer -> [Modules (Bytes)] -> Transport
 ```

-#### Threading model
+### Threading model
 This library is tightly coupled with Kotlin coroutines.
 Even though its considered bad practice, this library will spawn coroutines by itself (e.g. when calling the `start` methods on Client and Server).
 Those coroutines are scheduled to run on Default and IO thread pools.